echo get_the_title(); ?>

 Licensed Genetic Counselor and Research Study Coordinator

 Emily graduated from the University of St. Thomas with a Bachelor of Arts in Biology.
 She went on to earn her master’s degree in Human Genetics from Sarah Lawrence College.
-Prior to working at the Ocular Genomics Institute, she worked as a pediatric genetic counselor at The Children’s Hospital of Philadelphia.
+She has been a practicing genetic counselor in the Department of Ophthalmology and Ocular Genomics Institutes at Mass Eye and Ear since 2011.

 Genetic Counseling Assistant